Ramamoorthy Ramesh

-Ramamoorthy Ramesh (born 1960) is an American materials scientist of Indian descent who has contributed to the synthesis, assembly and understanding of complex functional oxides.
-In particular, he has worked on the fundamental science and technology translation of ferroelectric perovskites, manganites with colossal magnetoresistance, and multiferroic oxides with potential benefits for modern information technologies.
-To date, Ramesh has >675 publications with >100,000 citations, resulting in an h-index >150.
+Ramamoorthy Ramesh (born 1960) is an American condensed matter physicist & materials scientist of Indian descent, who co-founded the modern version of the field of Multiferroics.
+He uses atomically precise synthesis to address the materials physics of complex functional oxides involving the charge-spin-lattice degrees of freedom.
+More broadly, he has worked on the fundamental science and technology translation of ferroelectrics, manganites with colossal magnetoresistance, and multiferroics with potential benefits for modern information technologies.
+To date, Ramesh has >700 publications with >150,000 citations, resulting in an h-index >150.
 He was named Citation Laureate (Thomson Reuters) for his research on multiferroics (2014).
+His work on the prototypical Multiferroic, BiFeO3, has laid the foundations for both the fundamental materials physics of multiferroics as well as the translation of such unique spin-charge coupling in solids to future energy efficient computing.